Mangu/AzureIoTHandsOnLabs/Module5/readme.md

 ## Azure IoT Hub Device Management

 ### Introduction
-In this lab we will focus on two new device management capabilities of IoT Hub, device twin and direct method.
+In this lab we will focus on two new device management capabilities of IoT Hub; device twin and direct method.
 We will build on lab 2 and use direct methods and an aternative to cloud to device commnads as well a device twin to change the configuration of the device application.

 You use a direct method to initiate device management actions (such as reboot, factory reset, and firmware update) from a back-end app in the cloud.
 The device is responsible for: